Nayte91/DoctrineBundle/UPGRADE-3.0.md

 If you were relying on this functionality, you will need to update your code to use explicit mapped route parameters instead.

+### URL overrides are no longer allowed

+When using the `doctrine.dbal.url` configuration option, you can no longer specify other configuration options that would conflict with it, such as `dbname`, `host`, etc.

 ConnectionFactory::createConnection() signature change
 ------------------------------------------------------